matyama/configs/README.md

 Also the XDG specification, respectively `$POWERLEVEL9K_CONFIG_FILE`, should be respected if `p10k.zsh` ought to be rewritten by the wizard.

+Generally, there are two setups which, according to the p10k documentation, respect terminal's color palette (and hence Base16):
+ - *Lean* prompt style with *8 colors*
+ - *Rainbow* prompt style which currently does not offer an option to select between 8 and 256 colors (empirically 256)

 Some settings used in `p10k configure` when `p10k.zsh` was originally created include:
-1. Prompt Style: Lean
+ 1. Prompt Style: *Rainbow* or *Lean*
  1. Character Set: Unicode
+ 1. Prompt Separators: Slanted (only relevant to *Rainbow*)
+ 1. Prompt Heads: Slanted (only relevant to *Rainbow*)
+ 1. Prompt Tails: Flat (only relevant to *Rainbow*)
-1. Prompt Colors: 256 colors
+ 1. Prompt Colors: 256 colors (only relevant to *Lean*)
  1. Show current time?: 24-hour format
  1. Prompt Height: Two lines
  1. Prompt Connection: Disconnected
  1. Prompt Frame: No frame
  1. Prompt Spacing: Sparse
+ 1. Icons: Many icons
  1. Prompt Flow: Concise
  1. Enable Transient Prompt?: No
  1. Instant Prompt Mode: Off

 Additionally one can download
 [Meslo Nerd Fonts](https://bit.ly/3uZhBeH) and configure terminals as